 - More things to do in Iceland in winter

 Disclosure: I worked with CampEasy Iceland and only paid for additional insurance of the van.
-Nevertheless, I would never recommend a product or service I don’t have a personal and positive experience with.
-All pictures and opinions in this post are my own.
+Nevertheless, I would never recommend a product or service I don’t have a personal and positive experience with or genuinely believe in.
+All pictures and opinions in this post are 100% my own.

 Please note that this article includes affiliate links, and at no additional cost to you, I will receive a small percentage of the sale if you decide to make a purchase or booking.
 I really appreciate your support, it goes a long way in keeping this site running!
 If you have any questions, please don’t hesitate to contact me.